anonymous2738/AddiVortesAlgorithm/README.md

 Setup Instructions
 ------------------

-To install the AddiVortes algorithm in R, you can run the following code in Rstudio:
+To install the AddiVortes functions in R, you can run the following code:

 ```r